Course evaluation: Criticism of course evaluations as measures of teaching effectiveness

-The economics of education literature and the economic education literature is especially critical.
-For example, Weinberg et al. (2009) finds SET scores in first-year economics courses at Ohio State University are positively related to the grades instructors assign but are unrelated to learning outcomes once grades are controlled for.
-Others have also found a positive relationship between grades and SET scores but unlike Weinberg et al. (2009) do not directly address the relationship between SET scores and learning outcomes.
-A paper by Krautmann and Sander (1999) find that the grades students expect to receive in a course are positively related to SET scores.
-Isely and Singh (2005) find it is the difference between the grades students expect to receive and their cumulative GPA that is the relevant variable for obtaining favourable course evaluations.
-Another paper by Carrell and West (2010) use a data set from the U.S. Air Force Academy where students are randomly assigned to course sections (reducing selection problems).
-It found that calculus students got higher marks on common course examinations when they had instructors with high SET scores but did worse when they took later courses requiring calculus.
-The authors discuss a number of possible explanations for this finding, including that instructors with higher SET scores may have concentrated their teaching on the common examinations in the course rather than giving students a deeper understanding for later courses.
+The economics of education literature and the economic education literature are especially critical.
+For example, Weinberg et al. (2009) find that SET scores in first-year economics courses at Ohio State University are positively related to the grades instructors assign but are unrelated to learning outcomes once grades are controlled for.
+Others have also found a positive relationship between grades and SET scores, but unlike Weinberg et al. (2009), they do not directly address the relationship between SET scores and learning outcomes.
+A paper by Krautmann and Sander (1999) finds that the grades students expect to receive in a course are positively related to SET scores.
+Isely and Singh (2005) find that it is the difference between the grades students expect to receive and their cumulative GPA that is the relevant variable for obtaining favorable course evaluations.
+Another paper by Carrell and West (2010) uses a data set from the U.S. Air Force Academy where students are randomly assigned to course sections (reducing selection problems).
+It found that calculus students got higher marks on common course examinations when they had instructors with high SET scores, but did worse when they took later courses requiring calculus.
+The authors discuss several possible explanations for this finding, including the possibility that instructors with higher SET scores may have concentrated their teaching on the common examinations in the course rather than providing students with a deeper understanding for later courses.
 Hamermesh and West (2005) find that students at the University of Texas at Austin gave attractive instructors higher SET scores than less attractive instructors.
 However, the authors conclude that it may not be possible to determine if attractiveness increases the effectiveness of an instructor, possibly resulting in better learning outcomes.
 It may be the case that students pay more attention to attractive instructors.
 Meanwhile, a 2017 lawsuit was filed on grounds of xenophobic discrimination in course evaluations at the University of Kansas, with Peter F. Lake, the director of Stetson University's Center for Excellence in Higher Education Law and Policy, suggesting this is no isolated incident.